-In the remainder of this paper, we present and evaluate the DIVA checker architecture.
-In Section 2, we detail the architecture and operation of the DIVA checker unit.
-We also present arguments why the DIVA checker should be inexpensive to build and lend itself to functional and electrical verification, more so than the complex core processor it monitors.
+architecture and operation of the DIVA checker unit.
+We also present arguments why the DIVA checker should be low cost and lend itself to functional and electrical verification, more so than the complex core processor it monitors.
 In Section 3, we present analyses of the runtime impacts of dynamic verification.
 Through detailed timing simulation, we examine the performance impacts of various DIVA checker architectures.
 We also study the effect of fault rates on core processor performance.
-Section 4 describes related work, and Section 5 suggests other applications of dynamic verification.
+Section 4 describes related work, and Section 5 suggest other applications of dynamic verification.
 Finally, Section 6 gives conclusions.

-2. The DIVA Checker Architecture
+2 The DIVA Checker Architecture

 The DIVA checker architecture presented in this section makes a number of important assumptions concerning the underlying microarchitecture.
-First, it is assumed that all architected registers and memory employ an appropriate coding technique (e.g., ECC) to detect and correct any storage-related faults.
+First, it is assumed that all architected registers and memory employ an appropriate coding technique (e.g., ECC) to detect and correct any storagerelated faults.
 As a result, any value the DIVA checker reads or writes to a register or memory will complete without error.
 Second, it is assumed that the record of instructions fetched by the DIVA core are correctly communicated to the DIVA checker.
 Once again, coding techniques can be used to detect and correct errors in this communication.
 (Note that it is not assumed that accesses to instruction or data storage occurred in the right order or to the correct address, the DIVA checker will verify these requirements.)
-Finally, it is assumed that the core and the checker share the same architected state (register and memory system).
-Later, we examine the implications this has on core processor performance.